nickfargo/prochan/src/index.coffee.md

             catch error then @callback error
             @return output

-The returned function includes a blank parameter (`_`) to satisfy consumers that respond to callbacks differently based on their parameter count.
+> The returned function includes a blank parameter (`_`) to satisfy consumers that respond to callbacks differently based on their parameter count.
+E.g.:

-> e.g.: Mocha will run a test asynchronously if its containing function bears a parameter (nominally “`done`”), but otherwise runs the test synchronously.
+Mocha only runs a test asynchronously if its containing function bears a parameter (nominally “`done`”), and otherwise runs the test synchronously.

       async = (generator) -> (_) ->
         g = (args..., callback) -> new AsyncGenerator generator, args, callback